Neurological dysfunctions are the most severe and persistent consequences of traumatic brain injury (TBI).

 The study carried out by the male and female researchers of the University of Naples is based on an animal model and further investigations need to be conducted in order to obtain ever more answers to the queries presented more and more each day on the topic of cannabis.

-For the moment, also this study is giving suggestions about how CBD can be considered part of a new approach in the management of neuropsychiatric disorders derived from brain trauma.
+For the moment, also this study is giving suggestions about how CBD can be considered a new approach in the management of neuropsychiatric disorders derived from brain trauma.